-Temps are getting about as cold as possible in many parts of the U.S. but you still want to get in the water?
-So you might be crazy but winter can have some of the best wind and waves, but you need to take extra precautions to stay warm and safe on the water.
-Here are some of the things we find will help you stay comfortable and make life easier when dealing with winter kiteboarding.
+Are temperatures getting cold but you still want to get on the water and ride?
+Winter can have some of the best wind and waves, but you need to take extra precautions to stay warm and safe on the water.
+Here are some of the things we find will help you stay comfortable and make life easier during winter kiteboarding.

-#1.
-Get a GREAT Wetsuit (or Drysuit): If it is really cold you are not going to stay warm in a $99 suit.
+- Get a GREAT Wetsuit (or Drysuit): If it is really cold you are not going to stay warm in a $99 suit.
 Do your research and get the suit you need.
 Be sure and get a suit with fully sealed seams and get the proper thickness for your air and water conditions.
-In general the more you spend on a suit the warmer and more flexible it will be.
-Remember this will be something that you will be keeping and using for years.
+In general, the more you spend on a suit, the warmer and more flexible it will be.
+Wetsuits last for years so be sure to get a good one that will keep you warm.
 Check out our Wetsuit Guide here for how to select a suit and some pointers on booties, gloves, and beanies.

-#3.
-Bring Warm Water – Put some warm water in sealable containers or jugs and bring it along.
-Nothing feels better than a nice warm water shower after a cold session.
+- Bring Warm Water: Put hot water in sealable containers or jugs and bring it along.
+Nothing feels better than dumping warm water down your suit after a cold session.
 Another trick is to put your wetsuit in warm water right before you put it on, kind of like using a warm towel fresh from the dryer.
 This is especially nice if your wetsuit is wet from yesterday's session.

-#4.
-Sealed Seams are your friend – Sealed seams keep cold water out and warm body heat in.
-Super important if you plan on riding in super cold conditions.
+- Sealed Seams are your Friend: Sealed seams keep cold water out and warm body heat in which is super important if you plan on riding in cold conditions.
 Make sure your wetsuit, gloves, and booties all have sealed seams.
 Sealed and taped seams are even a step better with extra internal tape on the inside to stop water from entering your suit.

-#5.
-Maintain your Rubber – Leaving your wetsuit sandy and salty will break down the rubber and lead to a stiff and brittle suit.
+- Maintain your Rubber: Leaving your wetsuit sandy and salty will break down the neoprene and lead to a stiff and brittle suit.
 Be sure and wash it out in fresh water after every session.
 Starting to smell?
-Use either a wetsuit specific cleaner or save some money and use shampoo with conditioner.
-It will leave your wetsuit smelling great and keep the rubber soft and flexible.
+Use either a wetsuit specific cleaner or save some money and use shampoo with conditioner; it will leave your wetsuit smelling great and keep the neoprene soft and flexible.
 Also be sure and repair any tears or they will grow.
-Iron Mend is a super easy to use product if you have a major rip, and Aqua Seal is perfect for any small punctures. it is never a bad idea to have some Aqua Seal handy as it can be used as a temporary fix for a valve coming off of your kite bladder and many other things.
+Aqua Seal is quick fix for any small punctures in your wetsuit and is also handy as it can be used as a temporary fix for a valve coming off your kite bladder as well as many other small repair jobs.

-#6.
-Recycle, Use Plastic Bags – Plastic grocery bags are super helpful for getting your new wetsuit on.
+- Recycle, Use Plastic Bags: Plastic grocery bags are super helpful for getting your wetsuit on.
 New suits are designed to be water tight, but this means it will be very tight on your wrists and ankles.
-To make it faster, easier, and prevent damage slip your hand or foot in a plastic bag and it will slide right into your wetsuit.
+To make it faster, easier, and prevent damage to the seals, slip your hand or foot in a plastic bag and it will slide right into your wetsuit.

-#8.
-Go Somewhere Warm – if the cold gets too much to handle book a trip south.
-La Ventana, Puerto Rico, and several other spots are excellent during Jan, Dec., and Feb.
-Corpus Christi will normally start to get good warm southerly winds in March and is extremely cheap and easy to travel too.
+- Go Somewhere Warm: If the cold gets too much to handle book a trip south.
+La Ventana, Puerto Rico, and several other spots are excellent during the winter months.
+Corpus Christi will normally start to get good warm southerly winds in March and is extremely cheap and easy to travel to.